 If a gift is presented, it should be graciously accepted and thanks given.
 I recall an occasion on which a pioneer who was with us refused to allow villagers to present a gift of food to take away with us, saying we did not need it but they did.
 The intention was good but the act was insulting to our hosts; the best thing is to accept gracefully.
 Among some groups of people to present this gift of food is a time-honoured tribal custom and to refuse it is humiliating to them and their ways.
-In this connection it is well to remember that if the pioneer or travelling teacher is going to stay with a Bahá’í family, or in someone’s home, to take a gift of food, such as sugar or tea or some canned goods or something else, is both courteous and acceptable.
-One has to have enough perception and fine feeling to sense what is the right thing and tactful thing to do and one should also inquire a little into local customs.
+In this connection it is well to remember that if the pioneer or travelling teacher is going to stay with a Bahá’í family, or in someones home, to take a gift of food, such as sugar or tea or some canned goods or something else, is both courteous and acceptable.
+One has to have enough perception and fine feeling to sense what is the right thing and tactful thing to do, and one should also inquire a little into local customs.
 But under all circumstances the most important thing to do is not to offend or hurt others.

 In all such matters one must seek to find the proper balance.
-Baha’u’llah tells us: “No man should enter the house of his friend save at his friend’s pleasure, nor lay hands upon his treasures nor prefer his own will to his friend’s, and in no wise seek an advantage over him.”
+Baha’u’llah tells us: “… no man should enter the house of his friend save at his friend’s pleasure, nor lay hands upon his treasures nor prefer his own will to his friend’s, and in no wise seek an advantage over him.”
 This is a very strong statement and it certainly protects the rights of the individual not to be imposed upon by unwanted guests or guests he cannot afford to even feed.
 In many places of this world the rural people well know that to take a traveller in—any traveller—can mean the difference between life and

 death, particularly in areas where water is very scarce and where their kindness and hospitality is literally life-giving.
 But there are occasions, and I have seen many of them, when travelling Bahá’ís seem to think that part of the duty and function of other Bahá’ís with homes is to take them in and house and feed them.
 This surely is not the right attitude nor according to Bahá’u’lláh’s explicit injunction.